Norfolk Four: Trials

 Threatened by the prosecution with potential sentences of the death penalty, Williams and Dick each pleaded guilty to rape and capital murder and agreed to a stipulation of facts, Williams in January 1999.
 They were not tried before a jury.
-They were each sentenced to life in prison without possibility of parole (LWOP).
+They were each sentenced to life in prison without possibility of parole.
 In addition, Dick agreed to testify as a state's witness against the other two defendants in their trials.

 Wilson's trial began June 14, 1999.
 He was acquitted of murder and found guilty of rape.
 He recanted his and explained that he had given it to end Ford's aggressive interrogation.
 Damian J. Hansen was co-prosecutor, one of the three assistant commonwealth attorneys of the Norfolk Commonwealth's Attorney's office who prosecuted the eight men originally arrested for these crimes.

 Defense counsels for Wilson and Tice noted at each of their trials that the DNA of each of the men was excluded from that found with the forensic DNA of Moore-Bosko and the crime scene.
 However, Hansen said that the lack of DNA evidence did not mean that these defendants were not at the scene, and they emphasized the recorded confessions of each man.
 The defense counsels noted that Ballard had confessed to having committed the rape and murder by himself, and that the police had said the was not broken into, but the persisted in arguing there was a group attack.

 In September 1999, Wilson was sentenced to eight and a half years.
 Because of widespread pre-trial publicity about the sensational case, Tice's defense counsels gained a change of venue to Alexandria, Virginia.
 Tice's trial started November 22, 1999, and he pleaded not guilty.
 Dick testified against him, but the only real evidence was his signed statement, which he had recanted.